 In 1997 Atilla writes: “My stay in the USA and especially in Atlas has been very useful in every respect.
 I am grateful to Atlas and everybody there for their friendship and understanding” (July 16, 1997).

 Atilla tells Atlas that he seeks to discover classical liberal leaders who can start think tanks in Central Asian Turkish Republics.
-ATL translates Michael Novak’s Intellectual Property Rights book.
+ALT translates Michael Novak’s Intellectual Property Rights book.

-Atlas supports publication of books and booklets by John Gray, Ronald Coase, and Robert Ekelund.
+Atlas supports ALT publication of books and booklets by John Gray, Ronald Coase, and Robert Ekelund.

 Mustafa Erdogan does program in US as Fullbright Fellow but active with Atlas, he translates Norman Barry’s book on Classical Liberalism.
-September 18, CIPE approves a project for ALT.
-Atlas is mentioned in a Kemalist magazine as supporting the subversive activities of ALT . . . [sic] (article written by retired general Müdafaa-i-Hukuk, but we lost the copy)
+September 18, CIPE.org approves a project for ALT.
+Atlas is mentioned in a Kemalist magazine as supporting the subversive [sic] activities of ALT . . . (article written by retired general Müdafaa-i-Hukuk, but I lost the copy)

 October 1997: Atlas supports the publication of Facts not Fear in Turkey.
 Bekir Ozipek still at Atlas for fellowship.
 Then in November 3-4, 1997, Alex and Atilla attend CIPE sponsored program in Cairo, Egypt.

 1998, the books sponsored by Atlas are released

 1999, Atlas sends several boxes of books to ALT

 April 12, 2000 "Islam, Civil Society, and Market Economy" edited by Attila Yayla, produced by ALT wins a Sir Antony Fisher Award.
 Nobel Laureate James Buchanan and Israel Kirzner were among the judges.